octokatt/octokatt/README.md

 ![Pretty Header Image](./header.PNG)

-## 👋 Hello, Internet Strangers

 I'm a data archeologist, humming the Indiana Jones theme song.
+More specifically, I'm a product-oriented data scientist with an emphasis on research design and qualitiative methods.
 I love getting to bridge the gaps between different data sets, departments, and designs to grow towards a better system.

 ### A little about me...